When Do Men and Woman Stop Growing?

 In the case of women, the onset of menstruation seems to mark a rhythm that gradually slows growth.
 From then on, they add between 1 and 2 inches.

 At this time, they grow in height.
-And though not all reach their definitive health, they at least come very close to the maximum that they’ll have.
+Not all reach their potential height.
+However, they at least come very close to the maximum.
 According to the average, then, women stop growing at about 14 or 16 years of age, while men stop growing around the time they’re between 16 and 18.

 For men, this range extends.
 Some continue to grow, albeit very slightly, until the age of 21.
 And always in a much slower way than at puberty.
 The development of muscle mass continues until about 24 years of age.